Broken heart syndrome

-Don't hesitate to ask any additional questions that occur to you during your medical evaluation.
+Don't hesitate to ask any additional questions.

 What to expect from the doctor

-A doctor who sees you for chest pain may ask:
+A health care provider who sees you for chest pain may ask:

 - What symptoms are you having?

-- When did these symptoms begin?
+- When did the symptoms begin?

-- Does your pain radiate to any other parts of your body?
+- Does your pain spread to any other parts of your body?

 - What words would you use to describe your pain?

-- Does exercise or physical exertion make your symptoms worse?
+- Does exercise or physical activity make your symptoms worse?